-Stage 5 OS Map of Stage 6 Stage 7
+Stage 5 OS Map of the walk Stage 7

-We arrived in by bus from at 13.45 in a downpour.
-After an impromptu cream tea the sun came out so we started walking west around 14.30.
-It was bright and sunny for a while then a few short sharp showers so we wore our disposable capes (again!) which flapped noisily in the strong west wind.
+We arrived in Combe Martin by bus from Barnstaple at 13:45 in a downpour.
+After an impromptu cream tea the sun came out so we started walking west around 14:30.
+It was bright and sunny for a while then a few short sharp showers, so we wore our disposable capes (again!), as we flapped noisily along in the strong west wind.
 It was still rather muddy underfoot but not bad, considering the recent deluges.
-This is not the most exciting stretch of the path, being rather close to the A399 road for much of the route, but has good views out to sea (and Lundy is visible in clear weather).
-We arrived in at about 17.00 and stayed at an excellent B&B, the Norbury House.
+This is not the most exciting stretch of the path, being rather close to the A399 road for much of the route, but has good views out to sea, and Lundy is visible in clear weather.
+We arrived in Ilfracombe at about 17:00 and stayed at an excellent B&B, the Norbury House.
 Dinner at the Espresso Cafe was also very good.

 Total time (including stops) around 3.5 hours.
 Length of walk: 5.3m (8.6km) Ascent on walk: 550m